-For instance, you can be arrested on an unlawful possession of a firearm charge regardless of whether you’re accused of using the weapon.
-In some jurisdictions, no one is allowed to possess specific types of weapons, such as switchblades, brass knuckles and certain guns.
+For instance, you can be arrested for an unlawful possession of a firearm charge regardless of whether you’re accused of using the weapon.
+In some jurisdictions, no one is allowed to possess specific types of weapons, such as switchblades, brass knuckles, and certain guns.
 In addition, certain categories of people — such as convicted felons — are restricted from owning weapons.

 In many weapons charges cases, the prosecution focuses on proving that a defendant possessed a weapon illegally — whether due to the category of weapon or the category or person possessing the weapon.
 Penalties for illegally possessing a weapon tend to be less harsh than penalties for using a weapon against another person.